 You should select the card with the higher interest rate to pay first.
 You can also focus on the card with the smaller balance first because it will take less time to pay off.

 As mentioned before, budgeting is very important for getting yourself out of debt.
 If you don’t budget, you could get stuck in the never-ending cycle of continually using your credit cards while you are trying to pay them off.
 If you pay $200 towards your credit card and then make a $200 purchase immediately after, you’re right back where you started.

-Try using a budgeting app or writing down your weekly or even monthly budget somewhere.
-You should start with how much money you make in a month and then subtract your monthly recurring bills, such as rent or a car payment.
+Try using a free budgeting app like Trubill or Mint, or writing down your weekly or even monthly budget somewhere.
+It’s important to start by writing down how much money you make in a month, and then subtract your monthly recurring bills, such as rent or a car payment.

-You should also put your spending into categories such as groceries, gas, entertainment, etc. You should look for ways you can cut down your spending in your budget to focus on paying off your credit cards.
+You should also put your spending into categories such as groceries, gas, entertainment, etc. Always look for ways you can cut down your spending in your budget to focus on paying off your credit cards.